lepenghuang/lepenghuang.github.io/_pages/about.md

 News
 ======
 * September 2025: Started my journey at the University of Washington.
-* June 2025: Early graduation from Zhejiang University.
-(The first for a graduate student in my department, which requires meeting double standard and strict blind thesis review policy.)
+* June 2025: Early graduation from Zhejiang University (the first for a graduate student in my department, which requires meeting double standard and strict blind thesis review policy).

-*Updated in October 2025*
+*(Updated in October 2025)*